protonemedia/laravel-splade-docs/introducing-splade.md

 First, let's explain the `x-form` component: it's a wrapper around a Vue component.
 Yes, each Splade component consists of a renderless Vue component (where all interactive magic happens) wrapped in a Blade component.

 In the following example, the form component is given some default data, that of the authenticated user.
-Note that the user data is passed to the frontend, so please be sure sensitive attributes [hidden](https://laravel.com/docs/10.x/eloquent-serialization#hiding-attributes-from-json).
+Note that the user data is passed to the frontend, so please be sure sensitive attributes are [hidden](https://laravel.com/docs/10.x/eloquent-serialization#hiding-attributes-from-json), or use the built-in [Transformer feature](/transformers.md).

 ```blade
 <x-form :action="route('user.current.update')" :default="auth()->user()">